ePortfolio

 2. Next is to load the operating system to your thermostat device.
 Any linux based operating system can be uitlized and I’ve chosen Ubuntu server 24.04.4 LTS.

 3. Generate a device ID and secret using the production script in this repository.
-Run source Production_Tool.sh and follow the terminal instructions.
+Run python Production_Script.py and follow the terminal instructions.
 You can batch generate device ID’s and secrets similar to a production environment.
+You can find it in the releases section of the repository HERE.

 4. Load your device secret you recieved from the production script into the /etc/environment as DEVICE_SECRET=devicesecrethere for example.